pineapplemachine/sorted-array-type-js/readme.md

 an exact element in the array all use [SameValueZero](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness) for comparisons by default.
-A different value equality function can be passed as an argument to the `SortedArray` constructor or to the `from` and `fromSorted` static methods.
+A different value equality function can be passed as an argument when creating a new SortedArray.

 ``` js
 sortedArray.concat(); // Returns a new, concatenated Array.